 If you are requested by us to provide your personal data, you may of course decline to do so.
 However, if you do choose not to provide data that is necessary to enable us to provide a service to you, we may not be able to deliver that service to you.

 The information that we obtain may be dependent upon the nature and context of your enquiry.
-The information that we may ask to collect in order to fulfil our service can include the following:
+The information that we collect can include the following:

 Name and contact data